-- In some cases, being underweight can be an indication of some underlying condition or disease such as anorexia nervosa, which has its very own risks.
+- In some cases, being underweight can indicate some underlying condition or disease, such as anorexia nervosa, which has its very own risks.
 Consult your medical professional if you believe you or a person you know is underweight, especially if the reason for malnutrition does not appear noticeable.

 Limitations of BMI

 Although BMI is widely used and is a beneficial sign of a healthy and balanced body weight, it has limitations.
 BMI is only a price quote that can not take body composition right into account.
 Due to a wide variety of physique and the distribution of muscular tissue, bone mass, and fat, BMI must be considered in addition to other elements.
 Instead of being utilized as the sole approach for determining an individual’s healthy and balanced body weight.

 The Body Mass Index (BMI) Calculation Tool can not be precise since it is a step of excess body weight instead of excess body fat.
 BMI is additionally influenced by elements such as age, sex, ethnic background, muscle mass, body fat, and activity level, among others.
 For example, an older person is considered a healthy and balanced weight.
 However, it is entirely inactive in their daily life and may have substantial amounts of excess body fat, although they are not heavy.

 This would undoubtedly be considered unhealthy, while a younger individual with a greater muscle structure of the same BMI would undoubtedly be considered healthy.
 In athletes, especially bodybuilders that would be thought-about overweight due to muscular tissue being much heavier than fat, it is feasible that they are actually at a healthy and balanced weight for their body make-up.
 Usually, according to the CDC:

 - Older grown-ups tend to have more body fat than more youthful adults with the same BMI.

 - Females tend to have more body fat than men for an equivalent BMI.